Parity violating spectral dynamics of black holes in dynamical Chern-Simons gravity: Introduction

+Symmetries are cornerstones of general relativity (GR).
+In Schwarzschild spacetime, they provide a clean spectral baseline: axial and polar gravitational perturbations are isospectral and thus share identical quasinormal mode (QNM) spectra \cite{Regge:1957td,Chandrasekhar:1975nkd,Chandrasekhar:1985kt,Kokkotas:1999bd,Berti:2009kk}.
+However, many beyond GR theories, especially those with additional fields or parity selective couplings, can modify this structure \cite{Chen:2021cts,Li:2023ulk,del-Corral:2022kbk,Herceg:2024vwc,Herceg:2025fyf,Chung:2025gyg}.
+Related questions also arise in theories that violate other fundamental symmetries, such as Lorentz symmetry \cite{Oliveira:2021abg,Zhang:2022fbz,Guo:2023nkd,Zhang:2025kcw}.
+Determining whether such modifications leave identifiable imprints in black hole (BH) ringdown is a central goal of gravitational wave tests of strong field gravity \cite{Yagi:2017zhb,Perkins:2021mhb,Califano:2023aji,Zhu:2023rrx,Zhang:2025kcw}.
+The challenge is that, on static BH backgrounds, such effects are often weak and may appear only as small spectral shifts or splittings, which are difficult to isolate observationally \cite{Chen:2021cts,del-Corral:2022kbk}.

 A key insight is that BHs are not isolated Hermitian systems; they are open, dissipative systems whose QNM spectra are fundamentally non-Hermitian \cite{Kim:2005ts,Berti:2009kk,Arean:2023ejh,Besson:2025ghu}.
-Recent studies show that this non-Hermitian nature makes QNM spectra extremely sensitive to tiny external perturbations (e.g., ``dirty'' astrophysical environments) \cite{Leung:1997was,Arean:2023ejh,Cheung:2021bol,Solidoro:2024yxi,Besson:2025ghu,Shen:2025nsl}.
-This sensitivity can manifest as dramatic ``spectral instabilities'', where QNM overtones ``overtake'' the fundamental mode, leading to topological mutations in the ringdown signal \cite{Cheung:2021bol}.
+Recent studies have shown that this non-Hermitian structure can make QNM spectra highly sensitive to small external perturbations, including generic environmental perturbations \cite{Leung:1997was,Arean:2023ejh,Cheung:2021bol,Solidoro:2024yxi,Besson:2025ghu,Shen:2025nsl,Cao:2025afs}.
+This sensitivity may manifest itself as spectral instabilities, in which QNM branches reorganize and the dominant mode changes discontinuously as the external perturbation is varied \cite{Cheung:2021bol}.